 Updated: January 2022

 Honorable Craig J. Bobay

-Judge Bobay is chair of the Indiana Commercial Court Work Group, appointed by Chief Justice Loretta Rush to chair a committee that established Commercial Courts in Indiana.
-He is one of six Commercial Court Judges in Indiana.
+Judge Bobay is chair of the Indiana Commercial Committee, appointed by Chief Justice Loretta Rush in 2013 to establish Commercial Courts in Indiana.
+He is one of ten Commercial Court Judges in Indiana.
 He has served the Judicial Conference of Indiana on several committees, including its Board of Governors.
-He is currently serving on the Judicial Administration Committee, which just completed an extensive reevaluation of judicial workloads state-wide.
+He is currently serving on the Civil Jury Instructions Committee.
+He previously served on the Judicial Administration Committee, Problem Solving Courts Committee, Domestic Relations Committee, Jury Rules Committee, and Magistrate Committee.
 Judge Bobay chaired a committee of judicial officers who rewrote the Appointed Judicial Officers Deskbook for Indiana Judges and Magistrates.
-He previously served on the Problem Solving Courts Committee, Domestic Relations Committee, Jury Rules Committee, and Magistrate Committee.
-He has served as a member of the Indiana Judges Association Board of Managers, the Allen County Bar Association Board of Directors, Volunteer Lawyers Program of Northeast Indiana Board of Directors, and as a board member for the local American Inns of Court.
-He is Chair of the Trial Lawyers Section of the Allen County Bar Association.
+He has served as a member of the Indiana Judges Association Board of Managers, the Allen County Bar Association Board of Directors, Volunteer Lawyers Program of Northeast Indiana Board of Directors, and as an officer of the local American Inns of Court.

 Judge Bobay writes extensively and instructs frequently on various topics in the law.
 His work has been published in state and local bar journals and he has regularly taught continuing legal education courses for Indiana Judges and attorneys.
 Bobay’s favorite aspects of his job include encouraging litigants to cooperatively seek agreed resolutions of their disputes, encouraging civility among lawyers, and giving tours of the historic Allen County Courthouse.